LABR: Labor Studies (Undergraduate)

 LABR 3135 Working-class Themes in Literature (4 Credits)

 Participants in this class examine the ways that the working class has (and hasn’t) been portrayed in literary works.
-In particular, students read novels that illustrate the lives of working-class characters and their relationship to big business, industry, politicians, scientists and society at large.
-The purpose of the class is not so much to learn literary critique and analysis, as it is to think about, discuss and write about how the working-class has (and hasn’t) been portrayed in literature.
-It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
+In particular, students read literary texts that illustrate and explore working-class characters and problems, such as the relationship of the working class to society at large.
+In addition to exposing students to conventions of a range of literary forms, the class also allows participants to analyze how the working-class has (and hasn’t) been portrayed in literature, and to assess how literature can contribute to the effort to build solidarity and to imagine a society that is better for workers.
+This course is only offered in-person at the college’s Harry J. Van Arsdale, Jr. School of Labor Studies in New York City.

 LABR 3140 Writing Labor’s Story (4 Credits)